evansolomon/git-pluck/README.md

 # `gitpluck`

 Managing lots of repositories can be annoying.  `gitpluck` automates the process by recursively searching for git repositories from your current directory and letting you pass arbitrary commands to each of them.
+Its design is inspired by Git core's `git submodule foreach`.

 For example, if you want to run `git pull` on each of the repositories within your current directory, you could run `gitpluck pull`.
 If you wanted to be more specific, you could run `gitpluck pull origin master`.
 To see what the state of each repository is, you could run `gitpluck status`